About Me

 Awesome NeuroAI

-A curated list of papers and reviews from the intersection of deep learning and neuroscience.
-This resource collects significant contributions to the emerging field of NeuroAI.
+A curated list of papers and reviews from the intersection of deep learning and neuroscience, which I started collecting during my PhD and update from time to time.

 The Human Move

 Quantifying the psychological impact of chess moves using a simple heuristic based on engine evaluations.
-This project explores the cognitive aspects of decision-making in chess.
+As seen on Hackernews.

 Exploring spatial representations in Visual Foundation Models

-An exploration of neural representations in large vision models, with a focus on spatially selective cells that encode parts of the visual field, similar to those found in biological neural networks.
+An exploration of neural representations in large vision models, with a focus on spatially selective cells that encode parts of the visual field.

 Read More →